Rangers F.C. supporters

 Rangers Football Club is a Scottish football club based in the city of Glasgow.

-Numerous fan magazines, blogs and supporters' websites are dedicated to the club and the fans have a famous long-standing rivalry with Celtic, the two Glasgow giants collectively known as "The Old Firm".

-Rangers supporters have traditionally been identified with the Protestant and Unionist community in Scotland, as well as in Northern Ireland.
-The club has a global fan-base, with a worldwide spread of over 600 supporters clubs ranging from North America, Australasia and the Middle East to those closer to home in the United Kingdom.
+The club has a global fan-base, with over 600 supporters clubs ranging from North America, Australasia and the Middle East to those closer to home in the United Kingdom.[1]
+In 2006, Rangers was one of the best-supported clubs in the UK with an estimated 1.4 million supporters.
 In season 2012–13, Rangers recorded the 18th highest average league attendance in Europe.

-In 2006, Rangers was one of the best-supported clubs in the UK with an estimated 1.4 million supporters.
-Rangers have an estimated worldwide fanbase in excess of 9 million supporters.
+Rangers and their supporters have traditionally been identified with the Protestantism and Unionism.